Category:Scraping Use Cases

 How Scrape.do Bypasses These Blocks

-When you enable super=true add geoCode=us, your traffic is routed through clean residential IPs located inside the US removing the geoblock instantly.
-No need to manage proxy pools or IP rotation on your end. 🌐
+With super=true and geoCode=us, your traffic routes through clean US residential IPs, removing the geoblock instantly.
+No need to manage proxy pools or IP rotation yourself.

-Then, through its anti-bot and CAPTCHA bypass solutions, Scrape.do handles Cloudflare’s JavaScript challenges, bypasses CAPTCHA triggers, and mimics real user behavior with proper TLS fingerprints and dynamic headers.
+On top of that, the anti-bot engine handles Cloudflare’s JavaScript challenges, bypasses CAPTCHA triggers, and mimics real browser behavior with proper TLS fingerprints and dynamic headers.

-You get a fully rendered, unblocked HTML page, ready to parse with BeautifulSoup.
+You get back a fully rendered HTML page, ready to parse with BeautifulSoup.

 Creating a Basic FastPeopleSearch.com Scraper